Lithuanian–Soviet War: Lithuanian preparations

 As the Soviet forces were stopped, the Lithuanian army slowly began preparing itself for an offensive.
 After the Battle of Kėdainiai, the Panevėžys volunteer regiment had secured its positions and grew in strength.
 Between mid-February and end of March, it carried out small expeditions into nearby towns.
 Their main purpose was to demoralize the enemy forces and boost the confidence of locals and Lithuanian volunteers.
 As a reward for its successful operations, the volunteer regiment was named the Separate Panevėžys Battalion (Panevėžio atskirasis batalionas) on March 22.
-Demoralization campaign was successful: the Bolshevik forces stationed in Panevėžys and Kupiškis rebelled and were quelled only by a Red Army division from neighbouring Latvia.
+The demoralization campaign was successful; the Bolshevik forces stationed in Panevėžys and Kupiškis rebelled and were quelled only by a Red Army division from neighbouring Latvia.
 The Bolshevik morale underwent deeper declines and, between March 19 and March 24, their forces left Panevėžys.
 Lithuanian forces entered the city on March 26, but the Red Army retook it on April 4.

 The lull between Soviet attacks was used to strengthen and organize the army.
 On March 5, Lithuanians announced the mobilization of men born in 1887–1889.
 Lithuanian forces rapidly increased their numbers.
 By May 3, the official headcount reached 440 officers and 10,729 privates.
 However, only about half of them were properly trained, armed, and assigned to military units.
-In February–April, Lithuanian soldiers were actively undergoing training, the chain of command was streamlined, new military units formed.
+In February–April, Lithuanian soldiers were actively undergoing training, the chain of command was streamlined, and new military units were formed.
 Lithuania also received new shipments of arms and munitions.
-Soldiers received first uniforms.
+Soldiers received their first uniforms.

 The first organized Lithuanian offensive was carried out on April 3–8, 1919.
 Lithuanians decided to take advantage of large Polish attacks against the Soviets in the area near Gardinas to test enemy strength and liberate Vilnius.
 The southern group, formed based on the 1st Infantry Regiment and led by Kazys Ladiga, was to attack from Alytus along the Daugai–Valkininkai line.
 The northern group, formed on the basis on the 2nd Infantry Regiment and led by Juozas Butkus, was to attack from Kaišiadorys along the Žasliai–Vievis line.
 Germans did not participate.
 Both regiments were initially successful, but the Soviets gathered their forces and stopped the advance.
 As Lithuanian flanks were not defended, they decided to abandon the offensive.
 Soviets also accused Germans of violating the demarcation line set on January 18 and pressured them to retreat.